fusionpbx/fusionpbx-docs/source/getting_started/quick_install.rst

 Also, be sure to watch the youtube video from FreeSWITCH Cluecon Weekly https://www.youtube.com/embed/kejAxlYSW3o FusionPBX is installed and more!

-Paste the following commands in the console window.
+Paste the following commands in the console window **one line at a time**.

 ::